Clarkson, Philippines lose in Asian Games quarterfinals | WHIZ News

 The Cavs guard led the Philippines with 25 points in the 91-82 loss Monday to the defending champion South Koreans.

-U.S.-born forward Ricardo Ratliffe had 30 points and 14 rebounds for South Korea, which had wins over Indonesia, Mongolia and Thailand in the group stage and will meet either Iran or Japan in the semifinals.
+U.S.-born forward Ricardo Ratliffe had 30 points and 14 rebounds for South Korea, which will meet Japan in the semifinals.

 Clarkson missed the Philippines’ opening win over Kazakhstan and had a game-high 28 points in the 82-80 group-stage loss to China.
 The Chinese team contains NBA players Zhou Qi and Ding Yanyuhang and has had Yao Ming watching from the stands.